How to Compose an Email or Letter to Your Debtor

 Immediately after you strike a deal, create a written confirmation and have your debtor sign it.
 Without any hesitation, and while your debtor is still on the phone, say, “Okay then, we have our deal.
 I’m sending you an e-mail right now to confirm the details.
 Reply by typing ‘I agree’ and type your name below.”
 That simple step can have a powerful effect.

 When you seek written confirmation, remember:

-If you need further help drafting an email to your debtor, Muller, Muller, Richmond, Harms & Myers can help you!
+If you need further help drafting an email to your debtor, Muller, Muller, Richmond, & Harms can help you!

-At Muller, Muller, Richmond, Harms, & Myers, P.C., our attorneys specialize in debt collection in Michigan.
+At Muller, Muller, Richmond, & Harms, P.C., our attorneys specialize in debt collection in Michigan.
 We can help you build a strategy customized to fit your business needs.
 We want to ensure you receive the best possible outcome in pursuing your case.

 Since 1961, our top-rated lawyers have been dedicated to professionally and aggressively pursuing the money you’re owed in a straightforward, ethical manner.
 With offices in Birmingham and Grand Rapids, we handle claims against debtors located in Michigan, even if you are located out of state or out of the country.

 Take the First Step!
 Our Attorneys for Debt Collection in Michigan Can Help You!

 If you need help settling a debt owed to your business by a debtor in Michigan, contact an experienced attorney for debt collection in Michigan.